dev-SR/DSA-py/01recursion/README.md

 - `Recursion takes additional stack space` — We know that recursion takes extra memory stack space for each recursive calls, thus potentially having larger space complexity vs. iteration.
 - `Recursion enables cleaner, more readable code` — Despite requiring more space, using recursion can allow your code to be a lot more readable vs. iteration.

 ## The Two Phases of Recursion

-Note, that the two phases that we are going to look at is not the two cases of recursion that we are familiar with:

-- **the base case**
-- **the recursive case**

 Recursion is a function that repeatedly calls itself in smaller forms with the idea that a complex problem can be solved more easily by solving a smaller version of the same problem.

-**What recursion is doing is repeated calling a smaller and smaller version of itself, until you have the smallest possible case that is so small that you can simply solve it immediately → this smallest case is the base case.
-Then you use the answer to this base case to answer the next smallest problem, and then the next, and then the next, and so on, until you are back to the original problem that you began with.**
+What recursion is doing is repeated calling a smaller and smaller version of itself, until you have the smallest possible case that is so small that you can simply solve it immediately **→ this smallest case is the base case**.
+Then you use the answer to this base case to answer the next smallest problem, and then the next, and then the next, and so on, until you are back to the original problem that you began with.

 Did you notice the two phases of recursion?